Mystery profits for fresh fruit & vegies

-Australian shoppers may have noticed a steep price hike on some of their favourite fresh fruit and vegetables over recent months, but according to the NSW Farmers Association, profits from higher retail prices on fruit and veg are not reaching farmers.
+Australian shoppers may have noticed a steep price hike on some of their favourite fresh fruit and vegies over recent months, but according to the NSW Farmers Association, profits from higher retail prices on fruit and vegies are not reaching farmers.

-The cost of vegetables inflated by 5.5 percent in the June quarter, while the consumer price index (which measures the average change of prices paid by households for goods and services over time) on fruit lifted by 4.7 percent.
-Chair of the NSW Farmers Horticulture Committee Guy Gaeta says the noticeable price hikes at the retail level are creating mystery around where the profits are going, because it’s not going to farmers.
+The cost of vegetables inflated by 5.5 percent in the June quarter.
+The consumer price index (which measures the average change of prices paid by households for goods and services over time) on fruit lifted by 4.7 percent.
+Chair of the NSW Farmers Horticulture Committee Guy Gaeta says the noticeable price hikes at the retail level are creating mystery around where the profits are going.
+Because they’re not going to farmers.

-“Farmers are not reporting changes to their payment from wholesalers, driving speculation that the more powerful elements of the supply chain, including major retailers and wholesalers, are pocketing the profit,” Gaeta says.
+“Farmers are not reporting changes to their payment from wholesalers,” Gaeta says.
+“This drives speculation that the more powerful elements of the supply chain, including major retailers and wholesalers, are pocketing the profit.”

-Supply chain power inequities are a known challenge for many fresh food farmers, who are price-takers rather than price-makers due to the perishability of their product.
+Supply chain power inequities are a known challenge for many fresh food farmers.
+Our growers are price-takers rather than price-makers due to the perishability of their product.

 “A number of state and federal inquiries have confirmed that farmers in fresh food supply chains such as horticulture, dairy and poultry meat bear the brunt of distorted power dynamics that favour the bigger players,” Gaeta says.

-“We know a lot of people are doing it tough right now, and our heart goes out to the restaurants and small businesses that are suffering.
-But the major retailers and wholesalers aren’t struggling right now, and it’s irksome to think they might be capitalising from rising demand for food with the closure of other providers such as fresh food markets.”
+“We know a lot of people are doing it tough right now.
+And our heart goes out to the restaurants and small businesses that are suffering.
+But the major retailers and wholesalers aren’t struggling right now.
+It’s irksome to think they might be capitalising from rising demand for food with the closure of other providers such as fresh food markets.”

-Gaeta says the price hikes are likely attributable to a number of factors, including significant shortages in labour supply caused by ongoing border restrictions amid COVID-19.
+Gaeta says the price hikes are likely attributable to a number of factors.
+These include significant shortages in labour supply caused by ongoing COVID border restrictions.

 “Growers are at the coalface of a number of challenges at the moment.
-Many growers are in a position where they need to recoup their losses, and it’s heartbreaking for them to see someone else pocket the increased profit for their produce.”
+Many growers are in a position where they need to recoup their losses.
+It’s heartbreaking for them to see someone else pocket the increased profit for their produce.”